phalcon-orphanage/docs/zh/api/Phalcon_Dispatcher.rst

 public *boolean*  **isFinished** ()

-Checks if the dispatch loop is finished or have more pendent controllers/tasks to disptach
+Checks if the dispatch loop is finished or has more pendent controllers/tasks to disptach